El Chorro de Maita

-El Chorro de Maíta is an early colonial archaeological site near Guardalavaca, Cuba.
+El Chorro de Maíta is an archaeological site near Guardalavaca in Eastern Cuba spanning the late prehistoric through early colonial periods, from around 1300 to around 1550 AD.

-The site dates from the early 16th century and consists of an excavated indigenous settlement and cemetery, including dozens of well-preserved human remains.
-Recent scholarship suggests that indigenous peoples were living here many decades after Christopher Columbus' arrival.
-Across from the site is a restaurant and a reconstructed indigenous village that features life-sized models of native dwellings.
+The site dates from the early 16th century and consists of an excavated Indigenous settlement and cemetery, including dozens of well-preserved human remains.
+Recent scholarship suggests that Indigenous peoples were living here many decades after Christopher Columbus' arrival.
+Across from the site is a restaurant and a reconstructed Indigenous village that features life-sized models of native dwellings.